ZRTAssassin/Alien-Adventure/README.md

 **Tech used:** Unity & C#

-My learning was focused on making a simple, 1 level game game to learn the basics of programming in C#.
+My learning was focused on making a simple, 1 level game to learn the basics of programming in C#.

 ## Lessons Learned: